 In particular, it is the policy of the Benefit Investment Committee to discourage and, when possible, to eliminate market timing in any mutual fund investments available as options of the 401(k) Savings Plan.
 The Plan Administrator and the Benefit Investment Committee may monitor the trading activity of plan participants to ensure that the prospectus requirements against those engaging in improper frequent trading are enforced.
 Engaging in any frequent trading activity that violates prospectus requirements is prohibited.
 Failure to comply with this requirement will be reported to senior management and will be subject to appropriate corrective action, up to and including termination.
 The Benefit Investment Committee has further authority to impose restrictions on trading by plan participants.
 Specifically, if the Benefit Investment Committee (or any two members) determines that any participant has engaged in improper frequent trading, it may impose any restriction it deems appropriate, including a prohibition on trading, for a period the Committee deems appropriate to each case.
-If the issuer of shares of any mutual fund that is an investment option under the plan determines that frequent trading has occurred, the Benefit Investment Committee is not obligated to do so, it may, prior to imposing trading restrictions, escalate for clarification the issuer's determination.
+If the issuer of shares of any mutual fund that is an investment option under the plan determines that frequent trading has occurred, the Benefit Investment Committee will impose trading restrictions on that participant's account.
+Although, the Benefit Investment Committee is not obligated to do so, it may, prior to imposing trading restrictions, escalate for clarification the issuer's determination.